JacopoPan/a-minimalist-guide/Part2.md

 ```
 Choose your preferred version of `conda`

-This can be done by adding—to environmental variable `PATH`—the location of a preinstalled version of Anaconda
+Do so by adding—to environmental variable `PATH`—the location of one of the preinstalled versions of Anaconda
 - `/pkgs/anaconda2/bin` uses `conda` 4.4.10 and Python 2.7.15
 - `/pkgs/anaconda3/bin` uses `conda` 4.7.12 and Python 3.6.10
 - `/pkgs/anaconda37/bin` uses `conda` 4.5.11 and  Python 3.7.3